Upcoming Workshop: ClassCrits V, “From Madison to Zuccotti Park: Confronting Class and Reclaiming the American Dream”

 About ClassCrits

 This blog is the public manifestation of the ClassCrits Project.
 The blog focuses on law and economic inequality from a critical legal perspective.
-Supported by SUNY Buffalo Law School, participants in the ClassCrits Project - and this blog in particular - hope to start a discussion that puts economic inequality at the center rather than at the margins of mainstream law.
+Supported by the University at Buffalo School of Law, participants in the ClassCrits Project - and this blog in particular - hope to start a discussion that puts economic inequality at the center rather than at the margins of mainstream law.
 [Read More]

 Category Archives: Marxism